 IMPORTANT NOTE: This Individual Performance & Warranty Bond form is a single one-time use bonding instrument.
 This bond may not be used for more than a single project.
 Please contact the appropriate Region Permitting Operations Office to determine the minimum bond coverage amount prior to establishing this bond with a surety agency.
 Typically, the minimum Individual Bond coverage is set at $25,000, but make sure to check before securing this bond.

 - R930-7 Statewide Performance and Warranty Bond (multiple and multi-region use)Updated October 29, 2018IMPORTANT NOTE: The Statewide Performance & Warranty Bond Form was recently updated.
-The revised bond form is now continuous until cancelled.
+The revised bond form is now continuous until canceled.
 The Department may continue to honor the previous version of the Statewide Performance & Warranty Bond Forms that have not reached the end of their one-year operational life-cycle, however upon expiration of the old bond form all persons seeking an encroachment permit are required to transition to this new continuous bond.

-- NO-ACCESS Control Line Modification FormThis form is designed to help navigate the comprehensive process of requesting temporary, or locked gate, access to a protected No-Access facility.
+- NO-ACCESS Control Line Modification FormThis form is designed to help navigate the comprehensive process of requesting a temporary, or locked gate, access to a protected No-Access facility.
 Certain State and Federal (interstate) highway facilities are protected and classified as NO-ACCESS facilities.
-Access to these facilities is tightly controlled, and mostly prohibited (hence the classification as a “No-Access” facility).
+Access to these facilities is tightly controlled and mostly prohibited (hence the classification as a “No-Access” facility).
 Nonetheless, there are some occasions where prohibiting all access conflicts with UDOT’s mission, strategic goals, or the broader interests of the traveling public.
 In those few situations, this form is the starting place to request access.

 - UDOT Policy 08A-06 (Drainage Systems and Offsite Drainage Connections)This is the link to UDOT’s Drainage Systems and Offsite Drainage Connections Policy.